-Our superior canine friends are extra-sensitive to loud noises.
-A dog can hear four times farther than we can.
+Our canine friends are extra sensitive to loud noises.
+It is estimated that dogs can hear four times farther than we can.
 They can also hear higher frequencies and decipher noises much better than us.
-Imagine being your dog and listening to the intense crack of a firework—deafening, right?
-That’s part of the reason why your dog is frantic at your Independence Day celebration.
-Let’s explore the many factors surrounding your pup’s fearful reaction.
+Imagine being a dog and listening to the intense crack of a firework—it would be deafening, right?
+That’s part of the reason that your pup gets frantic at your Independence Day celebration.

 How Well Do Dogs Hear?

-Dogs are pros at picking up on frequencies we can’t hear.
-Humans can only hear frequencies up to 20,000 hertz.
-Dogs, on the other hand, hear frequencies between 45,000 and 65,000 Hertz.
-That means they hear well over two times the pitched frequencies we can.
-Dogs for the win.
+Dogs are pros at picking up on frequencies that we can’t hear.
+Humans can only hear frequencies up to approximately 20,000 Hertz (Hz).
+Dogs can hear frequencies up to 45,000 Hz.
+That means they hear well over two times the pitched frequencies that we can.
+That is why dog whistles appear silent to us!
+But that’s not all—dogs can also hear much quieter sounds than us, as low as -5 decibels.
+Now, that’s impressive!
+Gather all these details together, and it suddenly becomes clear just how stimulating fireworks might be.

-Reasons Dogs Are Scared of Fireworks
+The 3 Reasons Dogs Are Scared of Fireworks

 1. Commotion